The Rebirth of Analog

 Reproduction of sound was the reverse process.
 This method obviously didn’t produce high fidelity audio and was replaced by magnetic tape which gave promising results.
 Tape was used as a professional recording standard all over the world till the late 1990s until Digital Recorders took over.

-Both formats of Tape and Disc worked hand-in-hand as they were somehow dependant on each other, especially during the manufacturing process for Discs.
+Both formats of Tape and Disc worked hand-in-hand as they were somehow dependent on each other, especially during the manufacturing process for Discs.

 Over the years, the analog formats of tape and disc have been suppressed by the introduction of the CD (compact disc) in 1979.
 The development of the CD was the joint effort of Sony and Philips.
 It is true that the dynamic range of the CD is superior to tape and disc, but several loyal consumers have kept the analog formats alive.
 Well, it has been said that analog formats sound more natural and true than the CD.